emnikhil/Digital-CV/README.md

 ## Features

-- Clean, responsive design with dark mode support
+- Clean, responsive design with seamless dark mode support
-- Sections for Experience, Skills, Work History, Projects, Certificates
+- Dedicated sections for Experience, Skills, Work History, Projects, and Certificates
-- Contact form with email sending functionality
+- Integrated contact form with email sending capability
-- Easy to customize and extend
+- Easily customizable and extensible for personal or professional use

 ---